utxostack/ckb-bitcoin-spv/docs/Design.md

 #### 2.2.
 Verification stage

-A Bitcoin header contains a field called "merkle root hash" [^3].
+A Bitcoin header[^3] contains a field called "merkle root hash".

 A merkle root is derived from the hashes of all transactions in that block, ensuring that none of those transactions can be modified without